tillitis/dev-tillitis/hugo/content/tools/_index.md

 We provide a container image which has all the above packages and tools already installed for use with Podman or Docker.

-This assumes a working rootless podman.
+This assumes a working rootless Podman.
 On Ubuntu 22.10, running

 ```
 $ sudo apt install podman rootlesskit slirp4netns